iPhone: "jailbreak or not to jailbreak?"

-That's the question that haunts many users struggling with the infamous iPhone, to unlock (jailbreak) or not?
+Here is the question that haunts many people struggling with the infamous iPhone, to unlock (jailbreak) or not?

 What are actually the advantages and disadvantages of this choice?

-I do not want to dwell here in explaining what consti operation jailbreak, but I want to list only briefly, from my point of view, the advantages and disadvantages of such a choice.
+I will not dwell here in explaining what is ascertained in the operation of jailbreak, but I intend to list only briefly, from my point of view, the advantages and disadvantages of that choice.

-- Add Cydia (an alternative to the App store)
+- Add Cydia (alternative to the App store)

-- SBSettings (Cydia) that sets up quick menu for frequently used functions (on / off services such as wifi, bluetooth, 3G, etc ...)
+- SBSettings (via Cydia) that sets up quick menu for frequently used functions (on / off services like WiFi, Bluetooth, 3G, etc ...)

-- Ability to synchronize applications (IPA) downloaded from the internet via iTunes (this is legal, then everyone is choosing to operate more or less legally with your device)
+- Ability to synchronize applications (IPA) downloaded from the Internet via iTunes (the operation is legal, then it remains everyone the choice to operate more or less legally with your device)

-- Clear the blockage of the data transfer via bluetooth to the upcoming release of iBlueNove (ex iBluetooth) of MeDevil
+- Unblocking a bluetooth for data transfer via the upcoming release of iBlueNove (ex iBluetooth) of MeDevil

 - Insert a firewall (blacklist) for the management of calls / sms / mms incoming

-- Add useful features to native applications such as SMS Helper (displays a counter of characters entered in the process of writing a SMS)
+- Add useful features to native applications like SMS Helper (displays a character counter input when writing a text message)

-- Change the 'APN of your phone provider not to run in unwanted charges on its rechargeable
+- Change the 'APN of your phone provider to not run into unwanted charges on its rechargeable

-- For 3Gs with new iBoot, inability to restart the iPhone without having to jailbreak again using blackra1n
+- For 3Gs with new iBoot, unbootable iPhone without having to go back to a jailbreak using blackra1n

-- Reduction in battery performance (not high if you use wisely the additional services such as SSH, etc ...)
+- Reduction of the performance of the battery (not high if you use wisely the additional services such as SSH etc ...)

-- I can not think of much more ...
+- I do not think so much more ...